adj97/RideEveryRoad/README.md

 #### Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+This in turn triggers `npm run config dev && ng serve` to write the api client app secrets in the apropriate dev environment file.

 #### Code scaffolding